rjpcasalino/web_bt/pages/index.md

 >
 >> #### Mayday
 >
 > Admin portal written in Go that communicated with a PostgreSQL database.
-Allowed users to alter records for given enterprises (hotels, in this case) as well as that enterprise's assets (panic buttons, in this case).
+Allowed users to alter records for given enterprises (hotels, in this case) as well as that enterprise's assets (panic buttons).
 >
 >> #### Chairman
 >
-> I helped maintain this Ruby of Rails application that served as the backbone for life safety application akin to Life Alert<span>&TRADE;</span>.
-I worked to update the Rails version and removed (and optimized!) certain code chunks.
+> I helped maintain this Ruby of Rails application that served as the backbone for a life safety application akin to Life Alert<span>&TRADE;</span>.
+I worked to update the Rails version and optimized the code base.
 >
 >> #### Gadfly
 >